-The O_3 levels in 2016 were at the same level as in the previous years.
-No clear trend is observed for the average O_3 concentration.
-The information threshold of 180 $\mu g/m^3$ was exceeded in 2016 at the Risø station and the public was informed through the Danish Environmental Protection Agent.
-The target value for the maximum daily 8-hours mean O_3 concentration of 120 $\mu g/m^3$ was not exceeded, but the long-term objective for this parameter was exceeded at all Danish stations.
+The annual average $O_3$ concentrations in 2017 were at the same level as in the previous years but the maximum 8-hours running mean concentration was smaller in 2017 compared to 2016.
+This change was due to differences in the meteorological conditions.
+No clear trend is observed for the average $O_3$ concentration.
+The information threshold of $180 \ \mu g/m^3$ was not exceeded at any of the measurement stations in 2017.
+The target value for the maximum daily 8-hours mean $O_3$ concentration of $120 \ \mu g/m^3$ was not exceeded, but the long-term objective for this parameter was exceeded at all Danish stations.
+The target value entered into force in 2010 while the long-term objective has not entered into force and the data for this has not been decided yet.

-Measurements of VOCs at the urban background in Copenhagen showed concentration levels between $0.01~\mu g/m^3$ and $0.82~\mu g/m^3$ for the selected 17 different compounds.
-VOCs can act as O_3 precursors, and the aim of these measurements is to improve the general understanding of the O_3 formation at a European level.
-The formation of O_3 in Denmark is in general small due to moderate solar radiation.
-O_3 pollution in Denmark is to a large extent the result of long distance transport of pollutants from other European countries south of Denmark.
+Measurements of VOCs at the urban background in Copenhagen showed concentration levels between 0.03 $\mu$ g/m and 0.827 $\mu$ g/m for the selected 17 different compounds.
+VOCs can act as O3 precursors, and the aim of these measurements is to improve the general understanding of the O3 formation at a European level.
+The formation of O3 in Denmark is in general small due to moderate solar radiation.
+O3 pollution in Denmark is to a mainly the result of long-range transport of pollutants from other European countries south of Denmark.

-The levels of SO2 and heavy metals have decreased for more than two decades and are now far below the limit values.
+The levels of $SO_2$ and heavy metals have decreased for more than two decades and are now far below the limit values.
 The limit values for benzene and CO are not exceeded and the levels have decreased for the last decades.

 Measurements of concentrations of particle bound PAH were performed at H.C.
 Andersens Boulevard, Copenhagen and at the suburban measurement station at Hvidovre.
-The average concentration of benzo[a]pyrene was 0.21 ng/m3 and 0.23 ng/m3 at H.C.
+The average concentration of benzo[a]pyrene was 0.18 ng/m and 0.29 ng/m at H.C.
 Andersens Boulevard and Hvidovre, respectively.
-The target value for benzo[a]pyrene (1 ng/m3) was not exceeded in 2015.
+The target value for benzo[a]pyrene (1 ng/m) was not exceeded in 2017.